digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 ## **11** INDEMNIFICATION

-The User shall indemnify Norway Post insofar as Norway Post receives claims from or is subject to liability in respect of a third party, and the claim or liability is based on the User’s infringement or participation in infringement of other parties’ rights protected by law (including, but not limited to
+The User shall indemnify Posten Bring insofar as Posten Bring receives claims from or is subject to liability in respect of a third party, and the claim or liability is based on the User’s infringement or participation in infringement of other parties’ rights protected by law (including, but not limited to